Get,

 • Rubbing their cheek or ear (due to shared pain)

 • If you feed your baby mother’s milk, there might be some unique signs of teething.
-Which may be related to changes in feeding and latching behavior.
+This may be related to changes in feeding and latching behaviour.

 Did you know?